Alexandre Calame: Biography

 In his spare time he began to practice drawing small views of Switzerland.
 In 1829 he met his patron, the banker Diodati, who made it possible for him to study under landscape painter François Diday.
 After a few months he decided to devote himself fully to art.

 In 1835 he began exhibiting his Swiss-Alps and forest paintings in Paris and Berlin.
-He became quite well known, especially in Germany, although Calame was more a drawer than an illustrator.
+He became quite well known, especially in Germany, although Calame was more a draughtsman than an illustrator.
 He is associated with the Düsseldorf school of painting.
 In 1842 he went to Paris and displayed his works Mont Blanc, the Jungfrau, the Brienzersee, the Monte Rosa and Mont Cervin.
 He taught in Geneva, where Adolf Mosengel was one of his pupils.

 He went to Italy in 1844 and brought back from Rome and Naples countless paintings, among them one of the ruins of Paestum (in the city museum in Leipzig).
 He showed that he was capable of understanding Italian nature; but the Alps remained his speciality.